MelonieNimasha/Future-Frame-Prediction/README.md

 # Future Frame Prediction with Stable Diffusion Model

-This shows how to Finetune stable-diffusion-inpainting checkpoint for future frame prediction and inference using finetuned model.
+This shows how to Finetune stable-diffusion-inpainting checkpoint for future frame prediction and inference using the fine-tuned model.

 # Setup